george-farmer/academic-website/content/post/comprat.md

 +++
-title = "Rationality: research shows we’re not as stupid as we have been led to believe" authors = ["George Farmer","Paul Warren"] date = 2019-01-19
+title = "Computational Rationality: Why we’re not as stupid as we have been led to believe" authors = ["George Farmer","Paul Warren"] date = 2019-01-19